-Notes: Rolle's Theorem and the Max/Min value theorem should be "discovered" in this lab.
+Notes: Rolle's Theorem and the Max/Min Value Theorem should be "discovered" in this lab.
 Most of this lab is easy for students.
+You will need to reinforce the observation that Rolle's Theorem applies to functions in general, and not just to polynomials; thus, students cannot simply think in terms of the degree of a polynomial when they try to understand Rolle's Theorem.